CSCI-4830-002-2014/hackathon-internationalaid/README.md

 ### Differences

-It seems like Nigeria's aid hasn't affected their GDP at all.
+Libya's GDP has been extremely volatile and doesn't seem to be affected by their aid.

 # Objective 3.
 Bring in other data sets to help you with your hypothesis.